The Bronze Buckaroo (January 1, 1939)

 Free Download of the classic movie The Bronze Buckaroo

 The-Bronze-Buckaroo-1939-720p.mp4 (1gb - 986x720)

-On June 24, 2003 Herbert Jeffries, the Bronze Buckaroo, a 91 year old American of Color, sang at the White House birthday party of President George W. Bush.
+On June 24, 2003 Herbert Jeffries, the Bronze Buckaroo, a 91 year old African American singing cowboy, sang at the White House birthday party of President George W. Bush.
 After his performance, the President gave him a standing ovation, and in Jeffries’ words, “Bush bolted onto the stage during the ovation and hugged me.”

-Jeffries also said, “I’m not a Republican, but decided to accept him because whether you like your Captain or not, you are on the boat and going where he takes you.”
+Jeffries later said, “I’m not a Republican, but decided to accept him because whether you like your Captain or not, you are on the boat and going where he takes you.”

 When the Bronze Buckaroo and his pals get to the ranch they discover that Betty’s brother is missing, and it will be up to the Bronze Buckaroo and his buddies to get to the bottom of the trouble and save the ranch for young and beautiful Betty Jackson.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.